MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-circular-code.md

     ![Actual size option](media/adobe-actual-size.PNG "Actual size option")

-6. Print the last page of the document on matte stock.
-(Glossy materials can affect scanning.)
+6. Print the last page of the document on matte stock and don't laminate it.
+Glossy materials can affect scanning and will decreaes the anchor detection rate.
 Bubble jet printers produce a better matte finish.

+    > [!NOTE]
+    > Also, make sure the anchor is always positioned flat.
+DO NOT distort or place it on a curved surface as this will negatively affect alignment and detection.

-7. Make sure that the printed marker spacing matches the measurements that are shown in the following illustration.
+7. Make sure that the printed marker spacing matches the measurements shown in the following illustration as the size of the anchor can change depending on the printer used.
+The anchor measurements must be exact.

     ![Circular code anchor measurements](media/circular-code-measurements.PNG "Circular code anchor measurements")